microsoft/vscode-maven/README.md

     ![Screenshot](images/view_context.png)

-* If you want to add project whose `pom.xml` is elsewhere not in the workspace, you can `right-click` on the `pom.xml`, select `Pin to Maven Project Explorer`.
+* If you want to add a project whose `pom.xml` is elsewhere not in the workspace, you have multiple ways to import it.
+    * `right-click` on the `pom.xml`, select `Import Maven Project`.
 The extension will force to show the corresponding project in sidebar.
+    * Or simply click the `+` button, and select a `pom.xml` in a system dialog.
+    * Or you just want to search `pom.xml` files recursively and import all of them.
+Then click the folder-shaped button beside.

     ![Screenshot](images/explorer_context.png)

-    In fact, the extension simply adds the pom.xml absolute path in your `Workspace Settings`, and then refreshes the whole view.
+    In fact, the extension imports a Maven project by adding its absolute path in your `Workspace Settings`, and then refreshes the whole view.
     ```
     {
         "maven.projects.pinnedPomPaths": [
-            "c:\\path-to-project\\a\\generated.from.archetype\\pom.xml"
+            "c:\\path-to-project\\pom.xml"
         ]
     }
     ```